lokalise/python-lokalise-api/docs/api/getting_started.rst

 Cursor pagination
 -----------------

-The `List Keys <https://developers.lokalise.com/reference/list-all-keys>`_ and `List Translations <https://developers.lokalise.com/reference/list-all-translations>`_ endpoints support cursor pagination, which is recommended for its faster performance compared to traditional "offset" pagination.
+The `List Keys <https://developers.lokalise.com/reference/list-all-keys>`_,  `List Translations <https://developers.lokalise.com/reference/list-all-translations>`_ and some other endpoints support cursor pagination, which is recommended for its faster performance compared to traditional "offset" pagination.
 By default, "offset" pagination is used, so you must explicitly set `pagination` to `"cursor"` to use cursor pagination.

 .. code-block:: python